thegetty/artistryinbronze/content/artifacts/34-franken.md

 [^3]: Fuchs 1940, 110–13, plates 13–16 (sheets serving as shield devices).

-[^4]: Among them is a victorious charioteer in a broad frame from Aquileia: Brusin 1934, 137, 139, no. 4, fig. 77; a pigeon on a globe from a tomb in Bavai: Faider-Feytmans 1957, 85, no. 163, plate 32; also a dolphin said to be incised on both sides in Bonn: Menzel 1986, 72, no. 166, plate 83.
+[^4]: Among them are a victorious charioteer in a broad frame from Aquileia: Brusin 1934, 137, 139, no. 4, fig. 77; a pigeon on a globe from a tomb in Bavai: Faider-Feytmans 1957, 85, no. 163, plate 32; also a dolphin said to be incised on both sides in Bonn: Menzel 1986, 72, no. 166, plate 83.

 [^5]: For instance on the silhouette figure of a griffin (cat.
 13; art market).

 [^6]: Behn 1954, 85, plate 51, 117 b; Vendries 1999, 50–52, plate 1.
-A date in the second to third centuries AD, suggested by Vendries on the basis of style can in the case of the lyre’s secondary use provide only a *terminus post quem*.
+A date in the second to third centuries AD, suggested by Vendries on the basis of style, can in the case of the lyre’s secondary use provide only a *terminus post quem*.

 [^7]: Vendries 1999, 88–95, plate 8c (other examples are at least in part the result of modern restorations).

 [^8]: Bonn, Akademisches Kunstmuseum.
-H 7.8 cm.
-W 6.2 cm: Ars Antiqua 1959, 35, no. 90, plate 43.
+H: 7.8 cm.
+W: 6.2 cm: Ars Antiqua 1959, 35, no. 90, plate 43.